 Permanent Disability Benefits

-If your injuries or illness caused you to become permanently disabled, you may be able to receive permanent disability benefits on top of your temporary disability benefits.
+If your injuries or illness caused you to become permanently disabled, you could receive permanent disability benefits on top of your temporary disability benefits.
 How much you receive will depend on the type of disability you have, such as whether you have a partial or total disability.
-You will need an approved physician to confirm your condition that you will not be able to achieve a maximum medical improvement (MMI) beyond your disability.
+You will need an approved physician to confirm your condition and attest that you will not achieve maximum medical improvement (MMI) beyond your disability.

 Additionally, you may receive these benefits until you reach the age of 75 years old.
 However, if you do not qualify for Social Security benefits, you may receive permanent disability benefits to cover your lost wages for the rest of your life.